anthonysteel/open-ark/README.md

   - The excitement of exploration and adventure beyond our wildest dreams.

 ### Bringing A Sun
-Organic life is a restrictive medium to transmit consciousness.

 The complexity of life required to create an Earth-like environment requires bringing a fusion reactor to act as a psuedo-sun.